UMD: A Globally Connected University

 The credit you earn during this program will count as resident credit.

-You will stay in modern hotel accommodations in New Delhi, with potential other local hotels in other northern India cultural sites such as Agra, Varanasi, and Rishikesh during group cultural trips on weekends and during fieldwork with your NGO consultancy team.
+You will stay in modern hotel accommodations in New Delhi, with potential other local hotels in other northern India cultural sites and during fieldwork with your NGO consultancy team.

 |Billable costs are charged to your student account.
 They are due based on the Office of Student Financial Services and Cashiering payment schedule.
 Be sure to check your statements when they are available.|